How To Use

 We have an extensive and ever growing list of entry signals.
 The software will search for the best combinations of these signals based upon the user selected fitness function.

-Currently, we offer over 5,000 entry signals.
+Currently, we offer over 5,000 pre-built entry signals.
 We include all open, high, low, close combinations over the past 10 bars.
-We have also included most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, etc. We have also included candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, and much more including secondary data signals such as the VIX.
+We have also included most major technical indicators and oscillators such as: MACD, RSI, Stochastics, ATR, Kaufman Efficiency Ratio, Hurst Exponent, DMI, Moving Averages, Composite Indicators, etc. We have also included candlesticks, volume analysis, consecutive OHLC (open,high,low,close) conditions, seasonality, and much more including secondary data signals such as the VIX.

 Build Alpha also allows Inter Market signals.
 That is, you can now create and improve systems for your primary market by taking into account signals generated from a secondary and tertiary market.
 For example, create an S&P500 system that improves when Gold has above average volume and US Bonds are below their 200 day moving average.
+Build Alpha also offers multi-timeframe signals.
+That is, trade the 30 minute chart only when the daily chart confirms.

 Build Alpha also has a custom rule/indicator builder.
 So if you want to test a custom idea or set of rules you can now create and save thousands of custom signals to run through the software in order to find strategies in combination with the pre-built signal choices.